What is your admission process?

 As our names states, we are a discovery school.
 Learning takes place daily through inquiry-based and hands-on opportunities, which means that our students learn by doing.
 It involves the child in a total learning experience which enhances the child's ability to think critically.
 Hands-on learning, however, is not simply manipulating things.
 It is engaging in in-depth investigations with objects, materials, phenomena and ideas, and drawing meaning and understanding from those experiences.
 A hands-on approach requires students to become active participants instead of passive learners who listen to lectures or watch films.
 Laboratory and field activities are traditional methods of giving students hands-on experiences.
 With technology, students can now participate in a non- traditional form of hands-on education through the use of computers and other electronic devices.

-What 'specials' classes do you offer?
+What special classes do you offer?

-In addition to instruction in the core subjects of English, Math, Science and Social Studies, we provide instruction in Visual Arts, Computers, Library, Music, Physical Education, Spanish, and Spanish Social Studies at appropriate grade levels.
+In addition to instruction in the core subjects of English, Math, Science and Social Studies, we provide instruction in Visual Arts, Computers, Library, Music, Physical Education, Spanish, French, and Spanish Social Studies at appropriate grade levels.

 What type of standardized testing or external validation does the school offer to measure students' progress throughout the year?